mjiderhamn/promote-maven-plugin/README.md

 Even though it would have been theoretically possible for the plugin to rename the JAR inside the WAR that would defeat the purpose of the plugin.
-Unless we promote the exact same (binary) artifacts, it is per definition not a promotion but some kind of new build, and then you may as well use the ordinary [Maven Releas Plugin](https://maven.apache.org/maven-release/maven-release-plugin/).
+Unless we promote the exact same (binary) artifacts, it is per definition not a promotion but some kind of new build, and then you may as well use the ordinary [Maven Release Plugin](https://maven.apache.org/maven-release/maven-release-plugin/).